sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 ---

-## change project with modified data issuance and verification
+## Lab 2 : change project with modified data issuance and verification

 Current game stats just save Game level and no of hours played.
 Lets Include the scores of game too in Game stats.